 Social Security Fairness Act Will Boost Retirement Benefits For Millions.
 Will You Be Impacted?

-President Biden signed legislation Sunday expanding Social Security benefits for millions of retired public service workers, enabling teachers, firefighters, police officers and others who receive pensions to also receive full benefits each month.
-What is the Social Security Fairness Act and what impact will it have on Social Security benefits in 2025?
+On January 5, 2025, former President Biden signed the Social Security Fairness Act, expanding Social Security benefits for millions of retired public service workers, enabling teachers, firefighters, police officers and others who receive pensions to also receive full benefits.

 Sign up for Kiplinger’s Free E-Newsletters